ricardoues/sparkify-project/README.md

 [Installing Apache Spark](https://computingforgeeks.com/how-to-install-apache-spark-on-ubuntu-debian/)

-you should clone the repository and inside of the main directory, you must have to install the dependencies with the following command:
+In addition to that you should clone the repository and inside of the main directory, you must have to install the dependencies with the following command:

 ```bash
 pip install -r requirements.txt